project-gemmi/gemmi/docs/mol.rst

 Elements
 ========

-When working with molecular structures it is good to have a basic data from the periodic table at hand.
+When working with molecular structures it is good to have basic data from the periodic table at hand.

 **C++**

 .. literalinclude:: code/elem.cpp
-   :language: cpp

 **Python**